harvester/harvesterhci.io/kb/2024-02-19/booting_harvester_via_iscsi_ibt.md

 which by definition hosts computational capability, storage, and networking all in a single device or set of similar devices operating in a cluster.

+While the notion of a purely Hyper-Converged Infrastructure is very tidy, the real world is messy and contains heterogeneous environments with both Hyper-Converged and non-Hyper-Converged elements.
+Users have expressed interest in having Harvester Hyper-Converged systems be able to make use of non-Hyper-Converged storage.

+These notes desribe a way to do this in a particular limited situation.

 Through Harvester release 1.3.0, no explicit support has been provided for installing Harvester to any type of storage which is not locally attached, nor does it contain any explicit support for booting and running from storage which is not locally attached.

 However, it has been observed that systems with CNAs _might_ in fact permit Harvester to do just this.